IECDB AO 2003-10

-This opinion is in response to your letter of February 20, 2002, in which you request an opinion from the Iowa Ethics and Campaign Disclosure Board.
-We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
+This opinion is in response to your letter of July 2, 2003, requesting an opinion from the Iowa Ethics and Campaign Disclosure Board.
+We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 68A and 68B and rules in Iowa Administrative Code chapter 351.

 BY DIRECTION AND VOTE OF THE BOARD